Top tips to grow the best quality macadamia nuts

-Here are a few top tips to ensure quality throughout the farming cycle.
+Here are a few tips to ensure quality throughout the farming cycle and grow the best macadamia nuts.

 Soil preparation

 Macadamia trees flourish in a wide variety of soil types across South Africa.
 The preferred soil depth for macadamia trees is 1m and soil should be well drained and free of restrictive layers.
-Also consider soil characteristics such as fertility, water retention, organic content and pH levels.
-Macadamia trees are tolerant of acid soils and a soil pH of 5.0 to 5.5 is ideal.
+Soil characteristics such as fertility, water retention, organic content and pH levels should be taken into account.
+Macadamia trees tolerate acid soils, and a pH of 5.0 to 5.5 is ideal.
 Soil pH levels should be analysed and corrected before planting to ensure an optimal environment for root development.
-Growers should also sample and analyse the soil every two years to monitor soil fertility over time.
+Growers should also sample and analyse the soil every two years to monitor soil fertility.

 Climate and altitude

-Macadamia tree growth and nut quality is heavily reliant on climate and altitude.
+Macadamia tree growth and nut quality are heavily reliant on climate and altitude.
 Macadamias flourish between 16 and 25°C but extended exposure to temperatures over 30°C can harm new growth and cause premature nut shedding during early development.
-Nut quality is also superior when grown at an altitude of 600m or lower.
+Nut quality is also superior when grown at 600m or lower altitude.
 Altitudes above 600m tend to reduce the quantity of grade one kernels and total nut production.

 Planting distances